Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 In some cases, standalone apps also charge per user.
 For a large organization, this can quickly add to your costs - a big expense for what is practically a single-function application.

-- Pros: Very easy to use; reduces friction involved in time tracking.
+- Pros: Very easy to use; reduces the friction involved in time tracking.
 Most standalone apps also have built-in reporting capabilities.

 - Cons: Expensive for what they offer; can’t tie time tracking data to project data